micidonal/Planneregy/README.md

     - If QR code doesn't work, press 's' and when it reloads try again
  - For App testing, it will take you to ExpoGo (either directly or routed through browser)
     - Make sure you have downloaded and logged into ExpoGo
  - Once there, wait for the app to load.
 Eventually, you will see the start menu.
-Hit "Login with Google" and *cancel* the redirect request (part of the Dev workaround)
+    - If this is your *first* time (since restart/initial), you can just hit "Login with Google" and *cancel* the redirect request (part of the Dev workaround)
+    - If this is not your first time, tap "Reset" at the top of this screen and hit "Confirm", then continue with the process above (avoids initial crash)
+      - Don't do this if you want to see initial crash logs
-    - Move through the Onboarding screen, when you hit the last check, you will see a lot of console logs
+ - Move through the Onboarding screen, when you hit the last check, you will see a lot of console logs, and it will eventually load main navigation screen
-    - At the moment, breaks after weather loads and it moves into PlanOnCalendar.js
+ - You can mess around with it from here (will crash if you try to add a new plan, as it encounters **ModalSelector** when loading *PlanOnCalendar.js*/*TrackingPage.js* and the same error occurs)